 CCF is free for consumers of coaching to use to find ICF-credentialed coach members.

 Search results are in order of Google Scholar citations.
 Google Scholar is a database containing a significant number of research-related references along with links to research citing each reference.

 The organization where you completed your training can provide that information.
 You may also use our Training Program Search Service (TPSS), and search by the training organization’s name.
 If the training organization has an accredited program, it will be listed in our TPSS.

 Your credential expiration date may be found on your ICF Credential certificate provided when your credential was awarded or renewed.
-ICF Members may access their credential information by logging into the Members section of our website, and clicking on “Manage My Account,” then “Edit Contact Information.”
+ICF Members may access their credential information by logging into the Members section of our website, and clicking on “Edit Profile,” then “Edit Contact Info.”

 If your credential was due for renewal less than one (1) year ago, you may still be eligible to renew by submitting additional 1.2 CCE units for each month your credential has lapsed.

 Measurement may be thought of in two distinct ways: external indicators of performance and internal indicators of success.
 Ideally, both are incorporated.

 Examples of external measures include achievement of coaching goals established at the outset of the coaching relationship, increased income/revenue, obtaining a promotion, performance feedback that is obtained from a sample of the individual’s constituents (e.g., direct reports, colleagues, customers, boss, the manager him/herself), personal and/or business performance data (e.g., productivity, efficiency measures).
 The external measures selected should be things the individual is already measuring and has some ability to directly influence.

 Examples of internal measures include self-scoring/self-validating assessments that can be administered initially and at regular intervals in the coaching process, changes in the individual’s self-awareness and awareness of others, shifts in thinking that create more effective actions, and shifts in one’s emotional state that inspire confidence.